Documentation Index

 List Branches

-View the branches in your context tree.
+View the branches in your context tree.- CLI

-The current branch is marked with * in the output.
+* in the output.
 Remote-tracking branches (shown with -a) appear as origin/<branch-name>.

 Flags